-Lisa Schäfer's responsibilities at adelphi include advising cities and municipalities on the development of projects in the fields of renewable energy, sustainable mobility, energy efficiency and awareness raising.
-She organises knowledge management and mutual exchange and structures the bilateral climate protection dialogue on a European level.
-She is currently responsible for the area of municipal climate partnerships within a project on networking and joint learning with regard to EU climate policy.
-Moreover, she is in charge of project that aims at developing a Smart City concept for the city of Pirna.
-She is experienced in the design, organisation and implementation of workshops and other formats for capacity building and dialogue at European, national and local level.
+Lisa Schäfer's responsibilities at adelphi include advising cities and municipalities on developing projects in the fields of Smart City, mobility, energy and awareness/participation.
+She is working on the organisation of knowledge management and mutual exchange as well as the structuring of the bilateral climate action dialogue at European level.
+Currently, she is leading the project Three4Climate, enabling horizontal and vertical knowledge transfer between cities from Germany, Portugal and Slovenia in the context of the EU Council Presidencies 2020-2021.
+In addition, she is responsible for the town twinning section within a project on networking and mutual learning with regard to EU climate policy.
+She is also leading a project to develop a Smart City concept for the city of Pirna.
+Lisa Schäfer is experienced in advising municipal actors on internal governance processes.
+Her competences also include the design, organisation and implementation of digital and analogue formats for capacity building and dialogue at European, national and local level.

-Before joining adelphi, Lisa gained work experience in the area of public affairs, in advocacy for regional interests at the European level, and in the energy sector.
-Act Dr. Koch Consulting she advised various associations and local businesses in the areas of climate action, nature conservation and health, and also developed numerous communication strategies.
+Prior to joining adelphi, Lisa Schäfer gained practical experience in public affairs, in regional interest representation at European level and in the energy industry.
+At Dr. Koch Consulting, she also advised associations and municipal companies in the fields of climate protection, nature conservation and health and developed strategic communication concepts.

-Lisa completed her master’s degree in Democracy and Governance in Europe at the Eberhard Karls Universität Tübingen and at Science Po Paris.
-Prior to this, she completed her bachelor’s degree in European Studies focusing on political science at the University of Passau.
-While working at adelphi, Lisa is completing her PhD at the Eberhard Karls Universität Tübingen, focusing on decision-making processes and stakeholder management within the European Union.
-In this context, she has acquired profound knowledge of the theory and application of qualitative methods of comparative political science.
+Lisa Schäfer completed a Master's degree in Democracy and European Governance at the Eberhard Karls University of Tübingen and Sciences Po in Paris.
+Prior to this, she studied European Studies with a Bachelor's degree with a focus on political science at the University of Passau.
+In addition to her work at adelphi, Lisa Schäfer is doing her doctorate at the Eberhard Karls University of Tübingen in the field of decision-making processes and stakeholder management within the European Union.
+In this context, she has acquired profound knowledge of policy analysis, theory and application of qualitative methods of comparative political science.